thebugcatcher/CS_Night_Kickoff/README.md

   ``
 -  A useful technique is to give yourself a little vibration feedback whenever a gesture is detected.
 The best way to do that is with myo.notifyUserAction().
 - You can make the Myo armband vibrate with the myo.vibrate(vibrationType) function, where vibrationType can be one of short, medium or long.

+- By default, until a user does the unlock gesture with an application running that can accept Myo input, none of the other poses are detected or let through.
+This is the standard unlock policy.
+If that flow doesn’t work for your script (for example, if you are controlling a game where the Myo should be active at all times), you can disable this behaviour by setting the lock policy:
+    - myo.setLockingPolicy("none")
+    - You can turn it back on with: myo.setLockingPolicy("standard")

+- You may want to let user hold a single gesture (like to adjust the volume) or enter a series of commands.
+This is pretty straightforward to accomplish with the myo.unlock(unlockType) function.
+This will let you programatically unlock (or keep unlocked) a Myo armband.
+You can send either timed or hold. timed will reset the clock and keep the armband unlocked for a few more seconds, and hold will keep it unlocked until you manually lock it (or set it back to timed and wait).

+- onPoseEdge gives you either on or off, while myo.keyboard() needs either down or up.

+# Final script:

+``
+function onPoseEdge(pose, edge)
+  myo.debug("onPoseEdge: " .. pose .. ": " .. edge)

+  pose = conditionallySwapWave(pose)

+  local keyEdge = edge == "off" and "up" or "down"

+  if (pose == "waveOut") then
+      onWaveOut(keyEdge)
+  elseif (pose == "waveIn") then
+      onWaveIn(keyEdge)
+  elseif (pose == "fist") then
+      onFist(keyEdge)
+  elseif (pose == "fingersSpread") then
+      onFingersSpread(keyEdge)
+  end
+end

+function onWaveOut(keyEdge)
+  myo.debug("Next")
+  --myo.vibrate("short")
+  myo.keyboard("tab", keyEdge)
+end

+function onWaveIn(keyEdge)
+  myo.debug("Previous")
+  --myo.vibrate("short")
+  --myo.vibrate("short")
+  myo.keyboard("tab",keyEdge,"shift")
+end

+function onFist(keyEdge)
+  myo.debug("Enter")
+  --myo.vibrate("medium")
+  myo.keyboard("return",keyEdge)
+end

+function onFingersSpread(keyEdge)
+  myo.debug("Escape")
+  --myo.vibrate("long")
+  myo.keyboard("escape", keyEdge)
+end
+``